Learn About Shortness of Breath

-If you have unexplained shortness of breath, especially if it comes on suddenly and is severe, see a medical professional as soon as possible.
+If you have unexplained shortness of breath, especially if it comes on suddenly and is severe, see a doctor as soon as possible.
 It may be more serious if accompanied by:

 Shortness of Breath Symptoms, Causes, and Risk Factors

-Shortness of Breath Symptoms You Shouldn’t Ignore
+You Shouldn’t Ignore These Symptoms

-- Swelling in your feet and ankles
+- swelling in your feet and ankles

-- Trouble breathing when you lie flat
+- trouble breathing when you lie flat

-- High fever, chills, and cough
+- high fever, chills, and cough

-- Lips or fingertips turning blue
+- lips or fingertips turning blue

-- Stridor – a high pitched noise that occurs with breathing
+- stridor, a high-pitched noise that occurs with breathing

 What Causes Shortness of Breath?

-If blood carbon dioxide levels rise, the brain tells the body to increase the breathing rate, which can result in deeper or faster breaths.
-This may lead to a sensation of difficulty breathing.
-Likewise, too much acid in the blood from an infection, lactic acid build-up, or other causes can lead to an increase in the breathing rate and the sensation of shortness of breath.
+If blood carbon dioxide levels rise, the brain tells the body to increase the breathing rate.
+This can result in deeper or faster breaths.
+It may lead to a sensation of difficulty breathing.
+Too much acid in the blood from an infection, lactic acid buildup, or other causes can also lead to an increased breathing rate and the feeling of shortness of breath.

-Causes of acute shortness of breath can include:
+Causes of acute shortness of breath include:

-- Flare in COPD
+- COPD flare

-- Allergic reaction (such as bee stings)
+- allergic reaction (such as from a bee sting)

-- Carbon monoxide poisoning
+- carbon monoxide poisoning

-- Heart attack
+- heart attack

-- Low blood pressure
+- low blood pressure

-- Anemia (low red blood cell count)
+- anemia (low red blood cell count)

-- Heart failure
+- heart failure

-- Enlarged heart
+- enlarged heart

-- Foreign object inhaled into the lungs
+- foreign object inhaled into the lungs

 - Guillain-Barré Syndrome

-- Myasthenia gravis
+- myasthenia gravis

-- Pulmonary embolism (blood clot in the lungs)
+- pulmonary embolism (blood clot in the lungs)

-- Abnormal heart function
+- abnormal heart function

-- Other lung disease
+- other lung disease